Derek Anderson (American football): Arizona Cardinals

 On March 17, 2010, Anderson signed a two-year deal worth $7.25 million with the Arizona Cardinals.
 After Kurt Warner retired and Matt Leinart was released, Anderson became the starting quarterback for the Cardinals.
 After struggling in his first few games, Anderson was benched in favor of rookie Max Hall on October 6.
 Anderson was named the starting quarterback again for the November 7 game against the Minnesota Vikings after Hall struggled.
-However, in week 14 he was benched again after suffering a concussion and was replaced with Hall, whose season ended with a separated shoulder later in the game.
+However, in week 14 he was suffered a concussion the Browns 43-13 win over the Broncos.
+Anderson was replaced with Hall in that game, whose season ended with a separated shoulder later in the game.
 Rookie John Skelton finished the game and succeeded Anderson as the Cardinals' starting quarterback.
-Anderson also created a notable soundbite after being caught on national TV laughing with teammate Deuce Lutui while he and his team were playing poorly.
+Skelton suffered in the same fashion, as the Cardinals went 1 and 2 in the last three games of the season.
+The last game was a 39–7 stomping by the San Francisco 49ers.
+Anderson also created a notable soundbite after being caught on national TV laughing with teammate Deuce Lutui while his team was playing poorly.
 His subsequent anger toward the reporter who kept questioning him on the subject made national news and was featured on several sports shows.
+Running back Tim Hightower defended Anderson after the incident, and Anderson apologized for the misstep.

 Anderson was released by the Cardinals on July 28, 2011.